-A distinction is made between acute urticaria (<6 weeks) and chronic urticaria (>6 weeks) according to the duration of the urticaria.
+Hives are characterised by itchy wheals, like those caused by contact with stinging nettles.
+The reddened skin swellings move to different parts of the body within minutes to hours.
+A distinction is made between acute urticaria (<6 weeks) and chronic urticaria (>6 weeks), depending on the duration of the urticaria.

-Acute urticaria is often triggered by an infection but can also occur as a symptom of allergy.
-This usually lasts a few hours to days and usually does not require clarification.
-The trigger of chronic urticaria is often difficult to determine, allergies are rarely the cause.
+Acute urticaria is often triggered by an infection, but can also occur as a symptom of an allergy.
+It usually lasts a few hours to a few days and does not need to be diagnosed.
+The trigger of chronic urticaria is often difficult to determine; allergies are rarely the cause.
 Mechanical (pressure, scratching) or physical stimuli (heat, cold) often play a role.
-Urticaria can also be further exacerbated by physical or psychological stress.
+Urticaria can also be aggravated by physical or psychological stress.
 In the case of chronic urticaria, it makes sense to consult a specialist.
 Often, however, no cause is found.

-Antihistamines are the basis of the therapy.
-Some of these must be taken in high doses for weeks to months.
-In the case of severe forms of urticaria which respond insufficiently to antihistamines, therapy with the IgE antibody Omalizumab (Xolair) may be considered.
+Antihistamines are the basis of therapy.
+These sometimes have to be taken in high doses for weeks to months.
+In severe forms of urticaria that do not respond well to antihistamines, therapy with the IgE antibody omalizumab (Xolair) can be considered.

-The form of therapy and dosage must be determined individually with each patient and adapted if necessary.
-The Dermanence dermatology team is there for you.
-Together we will select the optimal therapy for you.
+The form of therapy and dosage must be determined individually with each patient and adjusted if necessary.
+The dermatology team at Dermanence is there for you.
+Together we will find the optimal form of therapy for you.